Mr. Moore's Email |

 Descriptive Writing #3 |

-Submit your third original, informal descriptive writing piece to D2L, using prescribed format #3.
 The three-part story structure and Personal Writing Guide will help make this story interesting.
 Try for 1.5 to 2 pages in length.
 Demonstrate consistent verb tenses, and proper punctuation, capitalization and paragraphing.
 Informal and personal writing only.
 Be descriptive, colourful and interesting.(no informational pieces.
 No essays.
 No journalism.
 Nothing meta/no stories about being assigned a story to write) Your filename should start with "DW3." |

 |

-Mar 10 |
+Mar 28 |

 Using the Assignment Sheet, write an essay on a non-school topic.
+Every paragraph needs to mention an expert or information source helping you make your points.
 Retain all of the essay formatting and the wording I have given you, filling in the blanks and completing my sentences.
 Avoid every single of the twenty problems outlined on the Stop!
 Sheet.
-Have a peer go over your essay for you before submitting it, and include their name on your title sheet.
-Your partner's job is to point out if you have lost the essay formatting anywhere, not retained my wording, or done anything you were asked not to do on the Stop!
-Sheet.
-Include a partner's name on the essay when submitting it to D2L on March 10.
-Your filename should start with "FITBE." |
+Have a peer go over your essay for you before submitting it, and include their name on your title sheet under your own.
+Your partner's job is to point out if you are missing any sources, haven't done MLA format for your Works Cited page, have lost the essay formatting anywhere, not retained my wording, or done anything you were asked not to do on the Stop!
+Sheet. |

 ||